junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean huffs in sympathy.
 "Sounds no fun.
 Did you try 'Beetlejuice'?"

-The ghost quirks his head, blank look.
+The ghost quirks his head, a blank look.
 "I don't understand that reference."

 Dean makes a short laughing sound.
 "Bad joke, sorry.
 A weird old movie though, watched it when I was maybe ten.
 But guess Tim Burton can't be a reliable ghost 101 guide."